Our founder, Miles Burke, explains how a start-up idea bubbled away at the back of his mind for over a decade before

 - Open door policy with me always being available to the team

-- A lateral organization chart, where everyone is encouraged to speak their mind
+- A lateral organisation chart, where everyone is encouraged to speak their mind

-We’ve tried many things over the years to ensure we are doing our best as an organization to our employees, and to ensure our team is doing what they can from a performance and productivity perspective.
+We’ve tried many things over the years to ensure we are doing our best as an organisation to our employees, and to ensure our team is doing what they can from a performance and productivity perspective.
 It seems many other people in a digital marketing agency have done similar.

 Experiments we’ve undertaken have included daily stand up meetings, town-hall meetings where everyone has a say, rewards anonymous suggestion box, and a plethora of different software tools.

 During the last 13 years, we’ve stuck mostly to digital projects, and intentionally have stayed small and nimble.
 We’ve built and extended a few products of our own such as content management, extended modules, and worked on all matters of websites, bespoke web applications and have even worked on elements of (other peoples) products, all in a time and materials arrangement.